How to Build a Koi Pond

-A Koi Pond retains the earth “behind” the liner.
-Many different types of materials can be used to retain earth – from treated wood, to concrete, to concrete blocks.
+A Koi Pond retains the earth “behind” the liner, whereas water garden ponds are different by retaining earth in the pond with rocks and boulders.
+Many different types of materials can be used to retain earth in a koi pond – from treated wood, to concrete, to concrete blocks.
 In this case, we are using pressure treated “ground contact” lumber for its ease of construction and relatively low installation cost.
 The design is simple, 4″ x 4″ x 8′ posts on all four corners and one additional post in the middle of each 12′ side for a total of six posts.

 Dig each post hole 18″ down by 12″ wide from the bottom of the pond excavation.
 Set the 4″ x 4″ posts in the holes and fill with concrete – just like setting fence posts.

 Using Stainless Steel deck screws, attach the pressure treated 2″x6″ retaining wall boards to the posts to hold them level while the concrete in the post holes dries.

 Construction of this koi pond was during business hours at our former location in Redmond, WA – thus the use of traffic cones to warn customers of the construction area.
 We didn't want anyone falling in the hole we just dug!

 This photo shows why the excavation is one foot larger in all directions than the finished pond.
 It gives you room to work down in the excavation.
 Once all the retaining wall work is completed, you can backfill the extra excavation space with soil previously removed.

 The 2″x6″ boards hold the posts level while the concrete in the post holes dry.